awoelf/citation-maker/README.md

 - APA style

 ## Contribute
 Feel free to submit a GitHub issue for any bugs found in Citation Maker; suggestions for new features are also welcome.
+Use the issue template pinned in the Issues tab to make documenting bugs easier!

 ## Contact
 Alexis Woelffer